Understanding Why Toothbrushes Fray Quickly

 Once you have mastered the most obvious culprits for toothbrush wear, try to develop even more healthy brushing habits.
 Have you gotten used to using too hard of a toothbrush?
 Dentists recommend using a soft or softer for peak gum health.
 If you are using medium or hard, you likely are overbrushing as a result.
 These bristles may last longer and not show you the bad results of your overbrushing as quickly as a soft toothbrush would.

 How To Hold a Toothbrush

 The way you hold your toothbrush could also be a factor in the health of your teeth and gums.
 You should have a slight angle up on your brush to allow the bristles to clean your gum lines.
 However, when cleaning near the gum lines, it is most important to lighten your pressure as to not push your gums back.
 An easy way to lighten the pressure of your brushing is by lightening your grip on the toothbrush.
 Many individuals with tendencies to over-brush grip the toothbrush as if they are afraid of dropping it.

 In reality, the best way to hold a toothbrush is like a pen.
 If this feels awkward and ineffective, you can adjust, but avoid holding the toothbrush with a tight grip, as this tends to encourage overuse of force when brushing.
 Remember, you only need to apply a light amount of pressure to remove plaque from teeth.
 It may feel good and clean to exert excess force, but the negative long-term effects outweigh the positives.
 Eventually, you will adjust to this after practice and create healthier habits for dental hygiene.

-If you struggle to hold your toothbrush properly, you may be experiencing some form of spinal misalignment.
+If you struggle to hold your toothbrush properly, chiropractic care might be the answer!
+You may be experiencing some form of spinal misalignment.
 A visit to a Tulsa chiropractor may help to alleviate this issue, allowing you to hold your toothbrush with ease.